Immigration is a growing beat. Learn how to find stories and report with respect.

 He is currently an Adjunct Professor of clinical psychology at William James College.
 Dr. Bah mentors over 200 refugee youth in leadership and community building each year.

 Alli-Michelle Conti, freelance reporter

 Alli-Michelle Conti, a multimedia freelance journalist with 20 years of experience covering community-driven news in Rhode Island, writes on social justice issues with a focus on immigration.
-Her work has appeared on Rhode Island PBS, The Boston Globe, The Providence Journal, Rhode Island Monthly, Providence Monthly, and the Providence Business News.
+Her work has appeared on PBS Newshour, The Boston Globe, The Providence Journal, Rhode Island Monthly, Providence Monthly, and the Providence Business News.

 Dr. Autumn Quezada Grant, Associate Professor of History & Chair, History & Cultural Studies at RWU